clarkevansteenderen/CBC_Tutorials/Lab_docs/Lab_tips.md

 combs, put ladder into the first well in the second row as well).
 Now load up the 7 uL sample (2 uL loading dye + 5 uL PCR product) into each well.
-Connect the gel dock to the powerpack battery, and set it to 90 Volts for 40 minutes.
-Make sure that the gel is positioned such that the wells are at the negative end, and can migrate to the positive end of the gel tray.
+Connect the gel dock to the powerpack battery, and set it to 90 volts for 40 minutes.
+Make sure that the gel is positioned such that the wells are at the negative end, and can migrate to the positive end of the gel tray (since DNA is negatively charged).

 ## Some extraction tips <a name = "extractions"></a>